chelseaniemeier/anime-r/README.md

 # anime-r
-Anime Rater App
+Anime Recommendation/Rater App

 Project title: Anime Recommendations

 Motivation: The purpose of my project was to create an app/webpage where people can go visit the page and recommend their favorite/least favoriate anime shows.
 They can add an anime that they like (or dislike) and then leave a description of the show, along with a rating.

 Build status: I've built the basics for the purpose of this project, but plan to build out some of the features of this project to a larger scale site that is live to the public.
+Also want to build comments section.

 Technology used: I used html, css, javascript/jquery, mLab, mongoose, express, handlebars.

 Features: Your basic CRUD app that can Create, Read, Update & Delete.

-Installation for Code Louisville mentors/leaders who are grading this: First you need to download the repository.
+Installation for Code Louisville mentors/Brian: If you do not yet have Nodemon, please make sure to install in globally on your computer.
+Then you need to download this repository.
 Open up http://localhost:3030/ in your browser.
-Open up your terminal and navigate to the root folder of this project.
-If you type "npm start" in the terminal, then refresh the browser, you will see there is no data showing.
+In your terminal, navigate to the root folder of this project.
+If you type "npm start" in the terminal, it will begin setting up the local server.
+Wait till it says "Anime Rater is listening on port 3030" in the terminal.
+Then refresh the browser, you will see there is no data showing.
 This is because I used dotenv to password protect the mLab database login/password.
 I will e-mail Brian, or to whom it may concern, the .env file that holds the password information.
 The .env needs to be in the root directory.
-This will allow the Code Louisville viewer to see my data on localhost:3030 for the purpose of this project.
+This will allow the Code Louisville viewer to see the project data in the browser on localhost:3030 for the purpose of this project.

 Project by: Chelsea Niemeier